SeanJPeng/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it what it is supposed to do?<br>
+    The main function of the device is to control the height of the table using hand gesture.
+You can raise the height of table by waving hand up, decrease the height by waving down.
+It could also remember the differernt user of the table.
+It could record the height for differernt user by detecting their faces.
+There is also a monitor to monitor the status of the table.
+The monitor could also display other functions like the weather and to-do list.<br>
-1. When does it fail?
+2. When does it fail?<br>
+    When your hand moving too fast or wearing a glove, there might be a chance that the seneor can not detect the gesture of the hand.<br>
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?<br>
+    It fails because the hand is moving too fast.
+The camera's refreshing rate might not be fast enough to capture a quick movement of the hand.<br>
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?<br>
+    When the user is wearing a mask, it might be hard to detect the user.<br>
 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+    It is not intuitive that control the height by using hand gesture. <br>
-1. How bad would they be impacted by a miss classification?
+3. How bad would they be impacted by a miss classification?
+    It will not be really bad.
+It is just a table, there won't be a serious consequence for a miss classification.<br>
-1. How could change your interactive system to address this?
+4. How could change your interactive system to address this?
+    We could display a user guid in the monitor of the table when a user approaches.<br>
-1. Are there optimizations you can try to do on your sense-making algorithm.
+5. Are there optimizations you can try to do on your sense-making algorithm.
+    We could take more pictures of hand gestures, and catetorized them into a single category.
+That would increase the rate for detecting the gesture if the gesture is not perfect.<br>
 ### Part D
 ### Characterize your own Observant system